xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 ### What Features Are We Using

 * Mesh data
-* Dynamic AMR with subcycling
+* Dynamic AMR with and without subcycling

 ### The Problem